 There are many creators that are using STYLY to create VR spaces.
-In today’s article, I will introduce how to create large VR spaces without making users lost.
+In today’s article, I will introduce how to create large VR spaces without making users get lost.

-What makes a good VR space?
+What Makes a Good VR Space?

 Take this question for example, ‘What makes a good reading?’
 You may think that there is no solid answer, but KARAKI Gen, the ex-chief editor of Nataly says that ‘A good reading is a reading that gets read thoroughly’ in “新しい文章術の教室”.
 What if the tempo is bad?
-What if there are many grammer mistakes?
+What if there are many grammar mistakes?
 What if the reading is too long?
-He talks about how difficult it is to write a article that people will read to the end.
+He talks about how difficult it is to write an article that people will read to the end.

 Following this idea, I define ‘a good VR space is one where users do not get lost, and can see everything that the creator intended’.
-There is a certain tempo that the users look at things, and for each concept a creator has, there is always a ideal area for it.
+There is a certain tempo that the users look for in things, and for each concept a creator has, there is always a ideal area for it.
 It is very difficult to do this.

 When you imagine a VR space, you will think that users can move around freely.
 But when users put on a headset and enter such a space, they ’get lost to where to go’, and ’become unsure where to go next’.